Skip to main content

 About this Course

-An understanding of a recommended management pathway for proteinuria and for haematuria in children.
+A recommended management pathway for proteinuria and for haematuria in children.

 Proteinuria is the presence of protein (namely albumin) in the urine.
 It may be an incidental or unexpected finding during a urine test as part of a routine health check (or check for another condition), or may be found when deliberately checking for urinary protein in certain clinical presentations.